gilgame/SEWorkbench/readme.md

 =================================
 These are just a few of the features that have been implemented so far.
 I think the project is beginning to reach a beta stage where additional features will slow down and serious release builds will be deployed.
 SE Workbench is fairly stable and can be trusted with the file system.

- * Syntax Highlighting and Auto-Completion
+ * Syntax Highlighting and Auto-Completion.
- * An out-of-game script checker that tests scripts based on the actual parameters and limitations set forth by the game
+ * Functions as an out-of-game script checker that builds scripts based on the actual parameters and limitations set forth by the game.
- * Script collections that allow the developer to separate larger scripts into multiple files and folders
+ * [Script collections](https://github.com/gilgame/SEWorkbench/wiki/Script-Collections) that allow the developer to separate larger scripts into multiple files and folders.
+ * [Inclusions](https://github.com/gilgame/SEWorkbench/wiki/References) allow developers to include the contents of other scripts in their current program.
- * Blueprint program importing and editing
+ * [Blueprint](https://github.com/gilgame/SEWorkbench/wiki/Blueprints) program importing and editing.
- * Basic integrated IL viewer for allowed namespaces
+ * Basic integrated [IL viewer](https://github.com/gilgame/SEWorkbench/wiki/Classes-Explorer) for allowed namespaces.
- * Script Organization using a directory structure
+ * Script Organization using a directory structure.

 Screenshots
 =================================